 We start with n clusters corresponding to n records.
 Then we merge two of the closest records together forming n-1 cluster at the first step.
 We repeat this step merging newly formed clusters or records till we have only one cluster comprising all records.

 But it can be too demanding in terms of computational time and resources and not advisable for large data sets.
 Also the results may change with addition or deletion of records.
+It needs number of computations of the order of N^2 where N is number of records.

 Non-hierarchical: The records are inserted into k clusters and the within cluster dispersion is minimized.
 The dispersion is measured by distance of each records from the cluster centroid.
 This in effect becomes an Integer programming exercise.
 However in case of large no. of variables, it can be very time consuming and so a heuristic based method is used and this is called K-means cluster.

 To begin with records are put arbitrarily in k clusters.
 Then the distance of each record from all cluster centroids are calculated.
 A record is assigned to different cluster than earlier assigned if distance is lower.
 Hence each step acts as a correction and doing this iteratively, we reach a stage where all records are correctly assigned to correct cluster.
+K-means needs number of computations of the order of N only.

 Let us discuss Hierarchical Clustering in detail by means of the example in downloadable Example Sheet.
 For simplicity, we would focus on only 25 countries, however the idea can be easily extended to all countries or bigger data sets.
 We would use Area, Population, Roadways and GDP as four dimensions for Clustering.
 Please note how these dimensions have been Normalized as N_Area etc. Normalization is done to annul the effect of relative magnitude of these measurements.
 In absence of Normalization, Area would overwhelm the similarity calculations.
 Please follow Step 1 in "Hierarchical" worksheet.
 The minimum distance in the 25*25 Distance Matrix corresponds to (Bahamas, Belize) pair.
 Hence they are clubbed together as one cluster and would be treated as one records now on.
 We would use the Centroid (average of pair) as the measurements for this newly formed cluster.
 Step 2 does the same calculation, however with 24 records (as 2 records have been merged).
 In Step 2, Brunei is found to be most similar (least distance) with Cluster 1 and (Bahamas, Belize and Brunei) are merged to form a single Cluster at Step 2.
 In Step 3, a new Cluster is formed by merging Armenia and Albania.
 Please note that it is an entirely new cluster and the cluster formed till Step 2 is still changed.
 We have 22 records at this stage.
 In Step 4, Baharin is found to be most similar to the already formed Cluster 1 (at the end of Step 2), and merged with that.
 This process keeps on till we reach a stage where all records are treated as one cluster.
 The sequential process is shown (partially for 4 levels) in the following picture.